๐ The Browser Itself Becomes a Structural Planetary Observatory

 JA is one node inside a growing structural ecosystem.

-Shunyaya Ecosystem (Master Docs)
+Explore Shunyaya Ecosystem (Master Docs) on GitHub

 One framework.

-This is not optimization.
-This is elimination.
+This is not only optimization.
+It is dependency-authority reduction.

-๐ถ Part of the Shunyaya Framework
+๐งฉ Part of the Shunyaya Framework

 Structural Mathematics for a Dependency-Light Future

-same structure -> same realization
+same declared structure + same release -> same realization

 ❓ Frequently Asked Questions